makertech81/ivyhacks3D/README.md

 Inspiration: As high schoolers ourselves, we've experienced first-hand the lack of community that virtual learning brings.
 We found that virtual learning wasn't very engaging for students and it lacked a sense of community and connectivity.
 We wanted to bridge this gap/divide by re-imagining the classroom environment.
 By taking advantage of the current situation and using at-home learning to transform the way classes are taught.

-What it does: IntR-Connect transforms the classroom into a VR-Chat style environment, with multiplayer and VR compatibility.
+What it does: IntR-Connect transforms the classroom into a VR-Chat style environment, with multiplayer and VR compatibility, the UUID linking system to have private rooms for users.

 How I built it: We wanted IntR-Connect to be as lightweight as possible, so we used the Babylon.js game engine